InFog/evaldojunior.com/_drafts/senior_developers.md

 A senior PHP developer should be able to write unit tests for untested code and refactor it.
 Our industry is in constant change and tools and libraries are constantly evolving.
-Being able to replace an unmaintained library from a code base to replace it with another one is a really nice skill to have.
-A hard one because it requires investigation and patience usually, but it is still a skill that not all devs have because we as developers usually want to replace code with what is new and better (and will become old and worse in some months/years).
+Being able to remove an unmaintained library from a code base and replace it with another one is a really nice skill to have.
+A hard one because it requires investigation and patience usually, but it is still a skill that not all devs have because we as developers usually want to replace code with what is new and better (and will become old and worse in some months/years, but no one remembers this part usually).

 And talking about tests, a senior developer should be able to write tests and also to practice techniques like Test Driven Development.
 Mocking other systems